rgwch/Lucinda/readme.md

 ![](rsc/lucindalogo.png)
 # Lucinda

-A program to index, store and retrieve files in many formats.
+A service to index, store and retrieve files in many formats.
+Lucinda is meant for install on a server and access over a LAN, but of course it's also possible to install it locally.

-(The name is short for "lucene powered file indexa") Version 3.0 is a complete rewrite, using now [Solr](https://lucene.apache.org/solr/) in place of the earlier "handmade" Lucene-handlers.
+Version 3.0 is a complete rewrite, using now [Solr](https://lucene.apache.org/solr/) in place of the earlier "handmade" Lucene-handlers.

+(The name is short for "lucene powered file indexa")

-i## Features
+## Features

 * Indexes a directory recursively in-place.
 Adds Text layers to image-only documents (e.g. from scanners), making them searchable and indexable.
+Resulting documents are stored as [PDF/A](https://en.wikipedia.org/wiki/PDF/A).
 * watches that directory and indexes new or modified files in-place.
 * Retrieves documents with flexible queries.

 ## Install

 It's recommended to use docker-compose.
-The docker-compose.yaml takes care of prestarting solr and tika and connecting everything.
-So, if you have docker-compose installed, Lucinda's install is a matter of:
+The docker-compose.yaml takes care of prestarting solr and tika and connecting everything uniformly in many operating systems, such as macOS, Linux (including Armbian and Raspbian on single chip computers), or Windows.
+So, if you have [Docker](https://www.docker.com/get-started) and [docker-compose](https://docs.docker.com/compose/) ready, Lucinda's install is a just matter of downloading the [docker-compose.yaml](https://raw.githubusercontent.com/rgwch/Lucinda/lucinda3/docker-compose.yaml) file and entering:

 `docker-compose up -d`